-Cotswold Garden Spaces provides you with a range of inspirational, beautiful spaces to think, work and relax in nationwide: talk and contemplate in: entertain and socialise in: and other great products to make life better.
+Cotswold Garden Spaces provides you with a range of inspirational, beautiful spaces to think, work and relax in and other great products to make life better.
 All of our garden buildings can be delivered & installed nationwide.

 Our client contacted us to supply a building in her new ground floor apartment courtyard.
 She only had a relatively small space to provide an attractive storage space and canopied area to relax under.

 The new development she was moving to in Torquay stipulated that she had to have something that was in-keeping with the look and feel of the apartment complex (modern and low key).
 We focused on the Lugarde Grayson cabin.
 It has a very useable storage space with glazed door for light and covered area to place a cafe tale and a couple of chairs.
 The height met planning requirements (height cannot be more than 2.5m if the building is within 2m of your neighbours boundary).

 The client wanted to have a decked area that felt comfortable under foot and looked good so we specified the Siberian larch decking to complete the overall look.

 This building will be painted in 2 coats of Little Greene’s Intelligent Exterior Eggshell to match the colours used in the apartment complex.

 It’s a great solution to a small space and Cotswold Garden Spaces are getting a great name for supplying these throughout the country.
 The Lugarde Grayson can be supplied for an incredible £2225 (inc VAT & delivery) nationwide.
 To view this building, click HERE.

 Our client had a large garden that wasn’t being utilised so he contacted us to see what we could do.
 They loved the idea of a large space that looked clean and elegant and could be used from spring through to autumn.